 “Racism, prejudice and discrimination are not values honored by the University, nor are they accepted by its students, faculty, staff or alumni,” they wrote.
 “Even though you are just beginning your time at the University, you are in fact entering that same community of love and support we once inhabited.”

 In early September, activist group U.Va.
-Students United held by the Delta Psi fraternity — more commonly known as the St. Anthony Hall fraternity — with a “cops and robbers” theme.
+Students United protested a party held by the Delta Psi fraternity — more commonly known as the St. Anthony Hall fraternity — with a “cops and robbers” theme.
 U.Va.
 Students United criticized the theme as racist and wrote in a Facebook post that “These ‘costumes’ make a joke of mass incarceration and the prison-industrial complex, systems that disproportionately brutalize people of color.”
 The event came to an end when the fraternity members called the police.

 The Cavalier Daily editorial board criticized U.Va.
 Students United’s response, writing, “If anything, the net impact of the evening was polarizing the perspectives of partygoers in the wrong direction, and undermining the efficacy of U.Va.
 Students United to lead the charge towards social justice on Grounds.”